Aswinroyal/end-_sem_project/README.md

 This project was not only about the code but also about game development and use of computer graphics to build an interactive ui.

 ## Credits
-All of the contribution of our team members is in Project report PDF and credit section of our game.
+All of the contribution of our team members is in Project report document and credit section of our game.

 **MISC CREDITS**
 - MAIN MENU art- Taken from Thespian's Youtube Video and then converted into individual frames.